 estimated audience 1200

-On handing out the DOGs the team talked to the audience about the desire of the artist that they go on to pose their DOGs in their own artistic constructs and post their images online.
+On handing out the DOGs, the team talked to the audience about the desire of the artist that they pose their DOGs in their own artistic constructs and post their images online.
 In this way, Takayama’s desire to see the audience participation evolve beyond the physical installation into their own creative expression was realised.

 A search of ‘DOG by Akane Takayama’ brings up an extensive online gallery of this work and draws in images from other works by Takayama.
 A range of search terms around DOG, sculpture, installation, Akane Takayama, London, also produces impressive results.
 As can also be seen in the image above, sponsors and funders have their own logos drawn into this gallery.

 The delivery of the DOG sculpture was universally praised for its professional approach and it is a credit to Takayama’s team that the logistics were managed to timetable.
 In this video some of the story of DOG and its journey to the parks of London is told.